What is a Sewer Lateral? You Might be Surprised!

 Here are some interesting facts about sewer laterals in general.

 - All new main lines are made of PVC, polyvinyl chloride, but many older lines are made from cast iron or clay piping.

 - Cast-iron pipes are notorious for rusting out underground and being very prone to clogging.

 - Clay pipes last much longer than cast iron, but are much more fragile and prone to roots.
 Over time, large gaps form between the different sections of clay (or terra cotta) pipes, because they are fitted together, not glued or threaded.
 Trees can grow on the side of a mountain, so if there are any gaps in the pipes, roots will find their way in.
 Because of this, PVC pipes have become the gold standard for sewer laterals.

-- PVC has been used since the 1970s and is not going anywhere soon.
+- We’ve been using PVC since the 1970s and is not going anywhere soon.
 It never rusts, is sturdy, and is completely watertight.
 Tree roots can penetrate PVC pipes, but it is far less likely than with clay or cast iron.

 - Most homes have a 4-inch main (the diameter of the pipe).
 However, in some cases, homes use a 3- or 6-inch main.

 - The sewer lateral is 12 inches below the water line but could be deeper.
 The water line is different in every area.
 To get an accurate estimate of depth, contact a plumber (who has special camera equipment) or your city for documentation.